Graph-ICS/Graph-ICS/readme.md

 - Right click on the Computer icon on the desktop and select properties
 - Then follow the instructions [here](https://www.nextofwindows.com/how-to-addedit-environment-variables-in-windows-7)
 - The path you must add is: C:\Program Files\CMake\bin if you didn't change the path in your installation, if you did just add the path to your bin folder

 8.2.
 Add the C:\Qt\Tools\QtCreator\bin path to the environments variables (the path may differ if you have installed Qt at a different path) the same way you did at step 8.1.
 8.3.
 Add the Ot path to the variables: C:\Qt\5.11.0\msvc2017_64\bin  (path also may differ)
 8.4.
-Add the OpenCv path to the environment variables (D:\lib\opencv\build).
+Add the OpenCv path to the environment variables (D:\lib\opencv\build)  (path may differ)

 ## 9. Configure the project (Graph-ICS):